 Indirect effect Direct effect

 Bootstrapping P-Value 0.007 0.025

 Result Significant Significant

 Type of mediation Partial mediation since both direct and indirect effects are significant

-Note: indicates the la vial of significance at 0.05

-Note: indicates the level of significance at 0.05
+Note: indicate the level of significance at 0.05

-DISCUSSION AND RECOMMENDATION FOR FUTURE RESEARCH
+CONCLUSIONS AND RECOMMENDATION FOR FUTURE RESEARCH DIRECTIONS

-This study utilized SEM to explore the positive effect of performance measurement system on work performance via competency as the mediator.
-Although many previous studies explored the issue of performance measurement system and performance, there is little research that has actually explored the relationship of performance measurement system and work performance at the individual level.
-Interestingly, the research model developed in this study is based on theory of work performance (Blumberg & Pringle, 1982) which highlights the interaction of opportunity and capacity to increase the level of work performance.
+This study utilizes SEM to explore the positive effect of performance measurement system on work performance via the mediator; competency.
+Although many previous studies explored the issue of performance measurement system and performance, few researches explored the relationship of performance measurement system and work performance at the individual level.
+Interestingly, research model developed in this study is based on theory of work performance (Blumberg & Pringle, 1982) which highlights the interaction of opportunity and capacity to increase level of work performance.

-The study results showed that the relationship between performance measurement system applied by the university management and the lecturers' work performance is significant.
-In Malaysia, the internalization and autonomy received by the university becomes a push factor in achieving world-class university status.
-Any action and goals taken by the management must take into consideration the stakeholder needs.
-Since a lecturer contributes significantly in fulfilling the key performance indicator of the university, this study showed that university performance measurement system had a significant effect on lecturers' work performance.
-The test on the relationship between competency and work performance also showed that it is also significant.
-The mediation test indicated that competency partially mediated the relationship between performance measurement system and lecturers' work performance.
-This is an evidence for any organization while doing the strategic planning process to consider the capacity of their employee.
-The effect of performance measurement system can be more effective if the goal of the organization is designed based on human capacity in the organization.
+Results shows the relationship between performance measurement system applied by university management and lecturers' work performance is significant.
+In Malaysia, the internalization and autonomy received by the university becomes a push factor in achieving world class university status.
+Any action and goals taken by the management is comprehensive by considering stakeholder needs.
+Since a lecturers contribute significantly in fulfilling key performance indicator of the university, this study has shown university performance measurement system has significant effect on lecturers' work performance.
+Testing on relationship between competency and work performance also show it is also significant.
+The mediation test indicates competency was partially mediates relationship between performance measurement system and lecturers' work performance.
+This is an evidence for any organization while doing strategic planning process to consider the capacity of their employee especially capacity.
+The effect of performance measurement system can be more effective if goal of the organization is designed base on human capacity in the organization.

-This study contributes to the theory and practice by providing Malaysian evidence on PMS design for the education sector.
-The study also provides empirical evidence of the interaction between the two dimensions (opportunity and capacity) in the theory of work performance which leads to high performance.
-For regulators and administrators, the results can be meaningfully used as a guide to design and implement effective PMS, training, and work setting for the academics.
-PMS should be a comprehensive tool in planning and monitoring university performance as it provides a broad range of performance information.
-PMS also covers a critical area of key performance measures and functions as a formal document for sharing the strategic mission of the university.
+This study contributes to the theory and practice by providing Malaysian evidence on PMS design for education sector.
+The study also provides empirical evidence if interaction between the two dimensions (opportunity and capacity) in theory of work performance which leads to high performance.
+For regulators and administrators, the results can be meaningfully use as a guide to design and implement effective PMS, training, and work setting for the academics.